Coaching helps you step back from the day-to-day maelstrom to solve challenges, develop talents and boost your performance at work.

 My style is unfussy and inclusive.
 I bring focus to group discussions such as developing a theory of change, planning campaigning activity or reviewing strategy.

-Everyone’s input is valuable - I use techniques to encourage participation by quieter people, and women.
+Everyone’s input is valuable - I use techniques to encourage participation by quieter people.

 Sometimes there’s no time to think.
 You know what you want to achieve but don’t have enough headspace to make it happen.
 You need someone to do the thinking for you.

 My background in creating social change means I have specific expertise to share.
 Consultancy projects completed recently include:

 - A review of local campaigning for Crisis, the national charity for homeless people - using qualitative interviews and desk research, I developed a thorough understanding of Crisis and applied lessons from other charities and academic evidence to design a bespoke operational model to enable Crisis to integrate and align its local, regional and UK-wide campaigning activity.